Daily Show Prep: Wednesday, January 15

 The only component missing to classify al-Awlaki as a non-citizen appears to be a mere formality of choreographed theater that would only serve to satisfy the selfish needs of third party citizens, not the parties directly involved.
 It’s pretty clear that al-Awlaki, the US, and Yemen were all on the same page.

 Both al-Alwaki and Yemen agree that he is a citizen of Yemen.
 The US agrees that he revoked his citizenship.
-Who are you to swoop in and negate facts?
+Who are you to swoop in and negate those facts?

 The only sources of outcry appear to come from the ignorant, and those with a vested interest in ideological pacifism.
 Not from a position of morality or legality.